Our Artistic Team

 Margaret Van Dyk has taught music in elementary schools and privately, having studied at the Orff Institute in Salzburg.

-Currently she enjoys her hobbies of choral music, quilting, and floral design and continues as church organist.
+Currently Margaret enjoys her hobbies of choral music, quilting, floral design and continues as church organist.